St. Aldhelm's Church, Corsham

 Church telephone number; 07948 242 485.

 Sunday Services are at 10.30am every Sunday.
+The Communion Service is held on the 3rd Sunday of the month.

 Click HERE our Mission Statement and some history of the two churches which came together in 1984.
 Who is St. Aldhelm?
 Find out what goes on.
 The two pictures were taken following the recent comprehensive church refurbishment, when the pews were removed, heating system updated and the church buildings adapted for a wider and variable range of activities to suit the needs of the community.